AdobeDocs/genstudio.en/help/user-guide/approvals/overview.md

 ## About GenStudio [!DNL Content] drafts

 _Drafts_ are preliminary versions of assets or experiences that have not undergone the review and approval process.
-Drafts are identified by unique draft IDs, which are valid until a draft is approved and saved to [!DNL Content].
-Review comments and approvals for a draft are associated with thisthe individual draft ID.
+Drafts are identified by unique draft IDs, which are valid until a draft is approved and published to [!DNL Content].
+Review comments and approvals for a draft are associated with the individual draft ID.

 When a draft completes the review and approval process and is published to [!DNL Content], the draft ID expires, and GenStudio does not save associated comments and approval statuses.
 The draft URL is no longer valid.